oribarilan/fliq/README.md

 Args:
     <br />
-    *single_items: One or more items to add to the start of the iterable.
+    *single_items: One or more elements to add to the start of the query.

 <a id="query.Query.prepend_many"></a>